jeescu/express-request-queue/README.md

-# Express.js Synchronous Middleware
+# Express.js Request Queue

 > Uses stack and Async/Await approach

-Use this as a regular express middleware for your routes if you need those concurrent requests to behave synchronously.
+Use this for your routes if you need those concurrent requests to behave synchronously.
 If you don't need every request to be queued for a route (unique requests), we can do that too!